ropensci-review-tools/ropensci-review-tools/docs/pkgcheck/functions/pkgcheck.md

 Argument      |Description
 ------------- |----------------
-`path`     |     Path to local repository
+`path`     |     Path to local repository `goodpractice`     |     If `FALSE` , skip goodpractice checks.
+May be useful in development stages to more quickly check other aspects.
 `extra_env`     |     Additional environments from which to collate checks.
 Other package names may be appended using `c` , as in `c(.GlobalEnv, "mypkg")` .